rdkcentral/rdkservices/docs/api/FrameRatePlugin.md

 <a name="setDisplayFrameRate"></a>
 ## *setDisplayFrameRate*

-(Version 2) Sets the display framerate values.
+Sets the display framerate values.

 ### Events